-Structural chemists can use the Mogul Geometry Check tool to validate the threedimensional conformation of a particular molecule.
-The data from structures in the CSD can be used to show the most likely values a particular bond, angle, torsion or ring would adopt.
+Structural chemists can use the Mogul Geometry Check tool to validate the three-dimensional conformation of a particular molecule.
+The data from structures in the CSD can be used to show the most likely conformation a particular bond, angle, torsion or ring would adopt.
 The information obtained from a Mogul check can help identify inconsistencies within a crystal structure and can suggest values to be used for restraints during refinement.
 In addition, Mogul can also be run on 3D coordinates generated in silico as a validation of calculated structures.

-The examples from this handout demonstrate approaches to gain more insights from your data and to interpret critically the results obtained from Mogul.
+The examples from this workshop demonstrate approaches to gain more insights from your data and to critically interpret the results obtained from Mogul.